View the "HIV Among American Indians and Alaska Natives" fact sheet [PDF - 380 KB]

-HIV is a public health issue among the approximately 5.2 million American Indians and Alaska Natives (AI/AN), who represent about 1.7% of the US population.
-Compared with other racial/ethnic groups, AI/AN ranked fifth in estimated rates of HIV infection diagnoses in 2013, with lower rates than in blacks/African Americans, Hispanics/Latinos, Native Hawaiians/Other Pacific Islanders, and people reporting multiple races, but higher rates than in Asians and whites.
+HIV is a public health issue among American Indian and Alaska Native (AI/AN) people, who represent about 1.7% of the US population.
+Compared with other racial/ethnic groups, AI/AN ranked fifth in estimated rates of HIV infection diagnoses in 2016*, with lower rates than in blacks/African Americans, Hispanics/Latinos, Native Hawaiians/Other Pacific Islanders, and people reporting multiple races, but higher rates than in Asians and whites.

 New HIV Infections

 Overall, the effect of HIV infection on AI/AN is proportional to their US population size.
 However, within the overall statistics of new HIV infections and diagnoses, certain measures are disproportionate in this population group relative to other races/ethnicities.

 - From 2012 to 2016, HIV diagnoses increased 26% among AI/AN overall and increased 58% among AI/AN gay and bisexual men.

 - AI/AN men accounted for 81% (198), and AI/AN women accounted for 18% (45) of the estimated 243 AI/AN diagnosed with HIV infection in the United States in 2016.